 Our sincere thanks to Albright College, Alvernia University, Kutztown University, Penn State Berks, and the Reading Area Community College for their partnership in this program.

-STUDENTS INTERACTING WITH BUSINESSES
+STUDENTS INTERACTING WITH BUSINESS

-WHAT’S COOL ABOUT MANUFACTURING
+WHAT’S SO COOL ABOUT MANUFACTURING

 The Manufacturing Resource Center (MRC) is a nonprofit organization funded by the U.S. Department of Commerce and the Pennsylvania Department of Community and Economic Development.
 MRC is dedicated to creating jobs and economic opportunity in eastern Pennsylvania’s Lehigh, Northampton, Schuylkill, Berks and Carbon counties.